Mashweb/docker-project/README.md

 This how-to is a quick guide to setting up and maintaining Docker images, containers, and deployments on a VPS such as Digital Ocean.
 The normal sequence is: build locally, run locally, publish, and deploy.
+For convenience, an accompanying makefile, along with the (make)[https://www.gnu.org/software/make/] command, automates the achievment of goals ("targets") corresponding to the above-mentioned normal sequence and a few other goals, such as listing and removing images and containers.

 _NB: This README documents commands using lines up to 80 characters long.
 Please ensure that your viewing window does not truncate any of those lines._